JS.ConstantScope

 ConstantScope is a metaprogramming mixin that alters the way constants are

-class, but it changes its internals in certain useful ways.
-In JavaScript, there
+including class, but it changes its internals in certain useful ways.

-While JS.Class makes every attempt to support Ruby’s object inheritance system,
+While jsclass makes every attempt to support Ruby’s object inheritance

-such that method lookup works the same in both systems, the same cannot be said
+system, such that method lookup works the same in both systems, the same

 class Outer